Maneuvers

 Grapple

-Putting a bandit in a chokehold and pinning arm of an ogre is a grapple.
+Putting a bandit in a chokehold and pinning the arm of an ogre is a Grapple.

 • Clashes are forced to Close Quarters